-Yes, not every single recruiter or hiring manager will read it (like that manager at my old company), but a lot of them will, and many will even expect to see one.
+Not every single recruiter or hiring manager will read it (like that manager at my old company), but a lot of them will, with many even expecting to see one.
 There’s actually a small chance that not submitting a cover letter at all will result in an immediate rejection.
 A recruiter or hiring manager may think that if you didn’t put in the effort to make a cover letter, why should they even consider you for the job?

 Some HR software scans submitted documents looking for certain keywords.
 A well crafted cover letter could help you bubble to the top of the candidate pool where you’re more likely to get noticed.